Mishne-Lab/cidan/README.md

 If you encounter another issue in the installation or running of the package, please post the issue to the github repo and we will get back to you.

 # Examples
-We have uploaded an example dataset to google drive which is available here.
-Also you can use the data from NeuroFinder, if you want more datasets.
+We suggest using the data from NeuroFinder for example datasets.
+Link: http://neurofinder.codeneuro.org

 # Guide to the GUI
 1. **First make sure your data is ready to be ingested by CIDAN.** It currently only accepts tiff files.
 We also require the data to be pre-registered.
 Please make sure your data is in one of the accepted formats: